pitzsb1/MDAproject/README.md

 * EEG data is inherently continuous
 * Unsupervised learning is effective for structure discovery
 * Data preprocessing is more important than model complexity

----

-## Final Thought

-> “Once noise is removed, the model starts to see the brain.”

----